shlomnissan/gl3x/README.md

 #### Platform Notes

 - Gleam disables RTTI by default to reduce binary size and improve performance.
-You may need to disable RTTI in your own targets using the following:
+You may need to disable RTTI in the consuming project using the following:
 ```cmake
 target_compile_options(MyApp PRIVATE
   $<$<CXX_COMPILER_ID:GNU>:-fno-rtti>